Business Administration (Online)

 What can you do with a business administration degree?

 With an online degree in business administration from Dordt, we’ll prepare you for whatever path you wish to pursue.
 Maybe that means a career in human resources.
-Perhaps it’s a future in digital marketing.
+Perhaps a manager within a company.
 Or maybe you’re ready to make your mark as an entrepreneur.
 Whatever you feel called to do, we’ll help you prepare to tackle it head-on.

 An Administrative Supervisor oversees the work of the staff within their organization.